ryu577/pyray/README.md

 https://www.youtube.com/watch?v=57g6nQGBFcY

 # Usage
 To keep things simple, the program simply writes an image or a series of images to the folder ./Images/RotatingCube (this was the first object that was animated with this tool).
+A series of images can be easily converted to a video using the open source ffmpeg program.

+> ffmpeg -framerate 10 -f image2 -i im%d.png -vb 20M vid.avi

 To use it, you can simply run any method tagged @MoneyShot.